 - "Can't fault cabin comfort, but the rear seat would be cozier with a little more knee room.
 Front and rear doors open very wide for easy entry/exit, but the wider the opening, the greater the reach to close the door once inside." -- Chicago Tribune

-The 2012 Cadillac CTS Sport Wagon has features that impress reviewers.
-The base model has standard features that include Bluetooth, satellite radio and a seven-speaker Bose stereo.
-The 3.0 Luxury trim adds a rearview camera, remote start, heated eight-way power front seats and leather upholstery.
+The 2012 Cadillac CTS Sport Wagon has standard features that include Bluetooth, satellite radio and a seven-speaker Bose stereo.
+The 3.0 Luxury trim adds a rearview camera, remote start, heated eight-way power-adjustable front seats and leather upholstery.

 Reviewers especially like how the optional navigation touch screen rises from the dash when it’s called for, and retracts most of the way when it’s not, leaving a small touchscreen for controlling audio functions.
 Most reviewers also like the design and compliment Cadillac for the upscale materials in the CTS Sport Wagon.